Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 Top things to do and see in Tenerife:

-1. Visit the Teide national park in central Tenerife.
+- Visit the Teide National Park in central Tenerife.

-6. The natural park around Las Lagunetas in the north.
+- The natural park around Las Lagunitas in the north.

 Fuerteventura

-Fuerteventura is the next most popular holiday hotspot after Tenerife home to some of the best beaches you will find anywhere in the world.
+Fuerteventura is the next most popular holiday hotspot after Tenerife, and it is home to some of the best beaches you will find anywhere in the world.

 The climate is subtropical and boasts around 3000 sunshine hours a year.

-There are plenty of diverse landscapes to inspire, with awesome beaches and tranquil and spectacular surroundings that have made Fuerteventura a special holiday destination for sun and beach enthusiasts as well as nature lovers.
+There are plenty of diverse landscapes to inspire, with awesome beaches and tranquil and spectacular surroundings that have made Fuerteventura a special holiday destination for sun and beach enthusiasts and nature lovers.

 Top things to do and see in Fuerteventura